ait-testbed/attackmate/docs/source/configuration/remote_config.rst

 .. confval:: cafile
    :noindex:

    The path to a CA certificate file used to verify the remote server's TLS certificate.
-Strongly recommended when connecting over HTTPS.

    :type: str
    :required: False